julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Help project maintainers make their code more intuitive by comparing how you expect the system to work and how it is actually working.

+### For example:

+Let's consider the documentation for a widely-used open-source project, like Git, the version control system.
+Over time, Git has had comprehensive documentation, but it's a complex tool that undergoes updates and changes.
+As a result, some aspects of the documentation might not always perfectly align with the latest version or might lack details on newer functionalities.

+For instance, imagine a scenario where the Git documentation hasn't been updated to include a newly introduced command that simplifies the process of reverting changes within a repository.
+The manual might still suggest a more convoluted approach that was standard before the introduction of this newer, more efficient command.

+In such a case, relying solely on the manual might lead users to follow outdated or less efficient procedures.
+However, proactive exploration and testing within the Git system could reveal this new command and its functionalities.
+Users who delve into the system and compare their expectations of functionality based on the manual with the actual capabilities of the updated Git version might notice discrepancies.

+These users could then contribute by informing the maintainers about the missing or outdated information in the documentation.
+By doing so, they help the maintainers update the manual, ensuring that it accurately reflects the current features and capabilities of the Git system.
+This, in turn, assists other users who rely on the documentation to utilize the latest and most efficient tools available within Git.

 ## ~Maintain UI consistency~

 Trying to maintain UI consistency over time is a fool's errand.